alibaba/graph-learn/docs/en/dgs/deploy.md

 ## Deploy kafka Queue Service
 The Dynamic-Graph-Service uses [Kafka](https://kafka.apache.org/) queue service to store streaming graph updates and sampled results.
-Before deploy a dgs service, you must deploy a kafka cluster first and create the following kafka queues:
+Before deploy a DGS service, you must deploy a kafka cluster first and create the following kafka queues:
 - `dl2spl`: receiving graph updates from your data-source loaders, and consumed by sampling workers.
 - `spl2srv`: receiving sampled results from sampling workers, and consumed by serving workers.